stevengregory/zing-chart/README.md

 ZingChart Demo
 ====================

-ZingChart demo with AngularJS directives.
+ZingChart demo in AngularJS and TypeScript.

 ## Running Local